craftcms/docs/docs/commerce/4.x/upgrading.md

 ![Screenshot of the Store Markets settings, with an Order Address Condition rule builder and Country List autosuggest field](./images/store-markets.png)

 - **Order Address Condition** provides a condition builder for limiting what addresses should be allowed for orders.
-- **Country List** is an autosuggest field for choosing the countries that should be available for customers to select.
+- **Country List** is an autosuggest field for choosing the countries that should be available for customers to select, in the order they’re saved in the field.

 ::: tip
 Enabled countries from Commerce 3 are migrated to the **Country List** field.